-- Come to an Open Day or Online Event
+- Come to an Open Day or Webinar

 - Want to know more?

-Christ's is distinctive amongst the Cambridge Colleges.
-It offers strong tutorial support to its students as they pursue their academic work, and is able to offer accommodation for three years to all of its undergraduates.
-Christ's College is within a few minutes walk of Mill Lane where first year lectures for Computer Science are held.
+Christ's is a few minutes' walk of Mill Lane where first-year lectures for Computer Science are held.
 The College also provides a modern library, a theatre, sporting facilities, playing fields, social activities and clubs and societies open to all.

 Please visit the University website for full details of the Computer Science course content and structure.